carlosmaniero/carlosmaniero.github.io/content/asyncio_block_function.md

 Date: 2016-02-03 22:00
 Category: Python
 Tags: python, asyncio
+Summary: When we use concurrency, all tasks are running in the same thread.
+When the await or yield from keywords is used in the task, the task is suspended and the EventLoop executes the next task.
+This will be occur until all tasks are completed…

 When we use concurrency, all [tasks](https://docs.python.org/3/library/asyncio-task.html) are running in the same thread.